 Public Water Supply Operators

-With many buildings unoccupied or operating with reduced use, public water supplies may experience issues maintaining disinfectant levels throughout their distribution system.
+With many buildings unoccupied or operating with reduced use, public water supplies may experience issues maintaining disinfectant levels throughout the distribution system.
 A few examples of areas where water demand may be significantly reduced include distribution zones primarily serving school campuses, commercial, retail, bar/restaurant districts, and certain industrial areas.
 Through this time of reduced demand, water suppliers should monitor water use and water quality on their distribution system to focus flushing efforts (install auto-flushers or increase frequency of hydrant flushing) on distribution zones impacted by reduced use and maintain disinfectant residuals.
-Special attention should be given to impacted distribution areas supplying at-risk populations and buildings served by dead end water mains.
+Special attention should be given to impacted distribution areas supplying at-risk populations and buildings served by dead-end water mains.

 Many preventative and responsive measures for building water quality rely on incoming water having appropriate levels of residual disinfectant and corrosion control.
-As buildings and businesses take steps to reopen, IDPH’s Plumbing Water Quality Program is recommending they consider the effects of prolonged stagnation on their building water systems and take appropriate actions.
+As buildings and businesses take steps to reopen, IDPH’s Plumbing and Water Quality Program recommends they consider the effects of prolonged stagnation on their building water systems and take appropriate actions.
 These recommendations include communicating with water suppliers about topics like anticipated changes in water demand, water distribution system flushing, backflow prevention at service lines to buildings, proposed disinfection of building water systems, and general questions about water quality in their area.
 Water suppliers are a critical participant in recommissioning building water systems safely.
-Where feasible, the Program encourages water suppliers to support their users by:
+Where feasible, the program encourages water suppliers to support their users by:

-- Assisting: Work with building owners and operators to ensure standard checkpoints near the building or at the meter to the building have recently been checked; and disinfectant residuals entering buildings meet expected standards.
+- Assisting.
+Work with building owners and operators to ensure standard checkpoints near the building or at the meter to the building have recently been checked and disinfectant residuals entering buildings meet expected standards.

-- Flushing: Install auto-flushing devices or increase hydrant flushing in areas experiencing reduced use.
+- Flushing.
+Install auto-flushing devices or increase hydrant flushing in areas experiencing reduced use.